 Reynolds was quick to point out that while he’d be deeply involved in revenue operations, he would leave the day-to-day running of the brand to professionals.
 Rather than try to be something he isn’t (a gin distiller), Reynolds has instead chosen to play a role he’s very familiar with — off-beat kidder and social media one-liner-spewing fan favorite.

-It's still too early to say whether the arrangement is working, but the brand has managed to make a big splash.
+It's still too early to say whether the arrangement is working, but Aviation Gin marketing has managed to make a big splash.
 Search volume for the brand has steadily increased since Reynolds took the promotion helm, to the point where calculating an increase is almost pointless — the brand went from zero to a 100, real fast.

 Even more telling is the impact on the brand’s social media.
 While it’s next to impossible to put a detailed history of follower growth on platforms like Instagram or Twitter, it’s possible to compare accounts in a category to get a sense of who’s doing it better.
 So for reference, here’s the Insta profile for White Claw, which came out of nowhere to become last summer’s social media favorite breakout star, and the fastest-growing alcoholic beverage brand of all time:

 And here’s the profile for Aviation Gin: